antoinearnoud/book-fortran/chapter2.md

 ### 3. Executing the code

 It is only when executing the file that the code will be executed and the computations run.
-To execute the file type in the
+To execute the file type in the terminal
 ```
 ./a
 ```